 update_engine provide the mechanism while GmsCore provides the

 policy.
-That is, the platform knows how to apply an A/B update, and
+That is, the platform knows how to apply an A/B update and all

 what and when to apply.